 The writings of author & poet Nick Peros range from theological subjects of Christian truth to contemporary poetry.
-Imbued with deep scriptural insight as well as an artistry of verse, his style is powerful, original and engaging.
+His theological writings are imbued with deep scriptural insight and deal with a wide range of contemporary issues, while his poetry is characterized by an artistry of verse, composed in a style that is powerful, original and engaging.

 His book What Happened on the Cross (Wipf & Stock, 2020) offers a new and biblical understanding of how salvation was accomplished upon the Cross, showing that the Penal Substitution view, common since the 1500’s, does not have a biblical basis, and also showing that the Christus Victor understanding is inadequate.
 Using over 740 scripture verses to make its argument, the book gives a comprehensive picture from Genesis to Revelation on the many aspects involved in the accomplishment of salvation – above all showing clearly that salvation has nothing to do with “punishment for sins” – our sins were never punished upon the Cross, rather, our sins were forgiven.
 The Cross was about “forgiveness” not “punishment”.